 Fire alarms have been updated to a single system, integrated directly with emergency services.
-The College is planning to upgrade the cabling to fiber optic to enhance system operation and prevent false alarms, barring any unforeseen circumstances.
+The College has upgraded the cabling to fiber optic to enhance system operations and prevent false alarms, barring any unforeseen circumstances.
 As the College continues to upgrade its facilities, staff will continue to look at ways to improve fire safety and training.
-During the 2020-2021 academic year, the College plans to conduct additional fire and safety training.